Rahul, maine kahaa thaa naa?.... Paani chalaa jaaegaa!!

-But we can make the process more efficient and reduce wastage and we can get farmers to try for more water-efficient crops, especially in water-stressed areas.
-But the math is simple – if we can reduce 20% consumption in agriculture, we double the water available for all other uses combined!
+But we can make the process more efficient and reduce wastage and we can get farmers to try for more water-efficient crops, especially in water stressed areas.
+But the math is simple – if we are able to reduce 20% consumption in agriculture, we double the water available for all other uses combined!

 Unsurprisingly, India is the largest drawer of ground-water in the world.
-Our over-reliance on groundwater irrigation purposes is a huge reason for our current dilemma.
+Our over reliance on ground water irrigation purposes is definitely a huge reason for our current dilemma.
 That’s because it is easy - just dig wells and draw water - next year, dig deeper.
 As you read this - you will realize how unsustainable and how absurd it is.
 But it is easy - so we have been doing it for decades.
-When we draw faster than these wells can re-charge - they dry up.
+When we draw faster than these wells can recharge - they dry up.

 But we will not stop drawing ground water unless we have better, easier options.
 This means investing in irrigation networks, adopting newer & better recycling technologies and closely monitoring water supply, demand and wastage.
 To